TritonDataCenter/sdc-vmapi/docs/index.md

 ------------- | ----------------
-running       | Migration running, see also `progress_history`. paused        | The "begin" phase (and possibly "sync" phase) has been run - now waiting for a call to "sync" or the final call to "switch". aborted       | User or operator aborted the migration attempt. failed        | Migration operation could not complete, see migration "error" field. successful    | Migration was successfully completed.
+running       | Migration running, see also `progress_history`. paused        | The "begin" phase (and possibly "sync" phase) has been run - now waiting for a call to "sync" or the final call to "switch". failed        | Migration operation could not complete, see migration "error" field. successful    | Migration was successfully completed.